 Student Learning Expectations Portfolio

 New Hampshire's Work-Study Practices are a part of the state's competency-based system of education.
 The practices themselves were identified as "those behaviors that enhance learning achievement and promote a positive work eithic such as, but not limited to, listening and following directions, accepting responsibility, staying on task, completing work accurately, managing time wisely, showing initiative, and being cooperative."
-By senior year, WLC students will document proficiency in all four Student Learning Expectations.
+By senior year, WLC students will document proficiency in all five Student Learning Expectations.